Church of South India Synod: Agenda

 First day of the synod meeting consists of confirmation of minutes of the previous Synod, Appointment of various committees to oversee elections, Take up resolutions, moderator's address, general secretary's report and Election of the four Officers of the Synod (Moderator, Deputy Moderator, general secretary and Treasurer).
 The second, third and fourth days of the Synod consists of a series of presentations by the treasurer, heads of synod departments, special invitees, etc. and some limited question-answer sessions.
 The final act of each Synod is the formal installation of the new Officers of the Synod on the last day.

-Moderator and Deputy Moderator
+Officers

-The current moderator is The Most Reverend A. Dharmaraj Rasalam, Bishop of the South Kerala Diocese (Kerala).
-The Deputy Moderator is The Right Reverend Dr. K. Reuben Mark, Bishop of the Karimnagar Diocese (Telangana).
-They were elected for a tenure of three years at the Synod meeting held at Trichy in January, 2020.
+Due to the Madras High Court's ruling, which invalidated the recent elections and identified procedural discrepancies at the Synod meeting held in Hubli in January 2023.
+The officers were elected for a three-year term at the Synod meeting in Hubli, January 2023.
+The Moderator and the Deputy Moderator position along with the position of General Secretary and Hon.
+Treasurer is currently vacant and awaiting election.
+The church is presently under the administration of court-appointed administrators, Justice R. Balasubramanian and Justice V. Bharathidasan, pending new elections for these key leadership roles.